These tasty gluten free chicken nuggets are also grain free and have a tex-mex twist! They’re a perfect pairing with my Chipotle Vegan Queso dip!

 Let’s make some!

-This popcorn chicken recipe starts off with a simple marinade.
-You can marinate it at room temperature for about 30-45 minutes or you can prep it several hours ahead or the night before.
+These healthy gluten free chicken nuggets start off with a simple marinade.
+You can marinate the chicken pieces at room temperature for about 30-45 minutes or you can prep it several hours ahead or the night before.

 - Lime juice